Manik Saha takes oath as Tripura CM; Modi, Shah attend swearing-in - www.lokmattimes.com

 Prime Minister Narendra Modi, Home Minister Amit Shah, BJP President J.P.
 Nadda, Chief Ministers Himanta Biswa Sarma (Assam), N. Biren Singh (Manipur), Pema Khandu (Arunachal Pradesh), Prem Singh Tamang (Sikkim) and a host of dignitaries were in attendance at the swearing-in ceremony held at the Swami Vivekananda Maidan.

-Among the ministers, who took oath on Wednesday, four are new faces Tinku Roy, Bikash Debbarma, Sudhangshu Das, Sukla Charan Noatia and Santana Chakma, who was also the minister in the first BJP government, is the only woman minister.
+Among the ministers, who took oath on Wednesday, four are new faces Tinku Roy, Bikash Debbarma, Sudhangshu Das, Sukla Charan Noatia - and Santana Chakma, the only woman minister, who was also the minister in the first BJP government.

 Opposition Congress and the CPI-M-led Left parties boycotted the swearing-in-ceremony alleging the state wide "unprecedented reign of terror unleashed by the BJP supporters and goons" since the announcements of assembly elections results on March 2.